postgres-ai/postgres-checkup/README.md

 # About

 Postgres Checkup ([postgres-checkup](https://gitlab.com/postgres-ai-team/postgres-checkup)) is a new kind of diagnostics tool for a deep analysis of a Postgres database health.
 It detects current and potential issues with database performance, scalability and security.
-And produces recommendations on how to resolve or prevent them.
+It also produces recommendations on how to resolve or prevent them.

 A monitoring system will only show current, urgent problems.
 And postgres-checkup will show sneaking up, deeper problems, that may hit you in the future.
 It helps to solve many known database administration problems and common pitfalls.
 It aims to detect issues at a very early stage and to suggest the best ways to prevent them.
 We recommend to run these on a regular basis — weekly, monthly, and quarterly.
 And also to run these right before and after applying any major change to a database server.
 Whether it’s a schema or configuration parameter or cluster settings change.